rm511130/PCF4CAS/README.md

 ## Case Studies

 World-class teams of agile developers, product managers, and designers can adopt the [Pivotal way](https://pivotal.io/labs) of building and deploying software with quality and sustainable velocity in a cost-effective manner.
-The techniques Pivotal uses and advocates, involve Minimum Viable Products (MVPs), Lean experiments, Identifying & testing assumptions, Data driven decisions, User-centered designs, Prototyping, Pair Programming, Test-Driven Development (TDD), Short Iterations, Continuous Integration and Deployment.
+The techniques Pivotal uses and advocates involve Minimum Viable Products (MVPs), Lean experiments, Identifying & testing assumptions, Data driven decisions, User-centered designs, Prototyping, Pair Programming, Test-Driven Development (TDD), Short Iterations, Continuous Integration and Deployment.

 The results are amazing:
 - Build working software at a consistent speed and quality in the face of changing requirements.